willfindlay/bpfcontain-rs/README.md

 TODO
 -->

+## Roadmap

+BPFContain is neither perfect nor complete.
+In fact, there are several major action items planned for future iterations on the BPFContain prototype.
+These items represent good candidates for future pull requests.
+[You can find the list here.][roadmap]

+[roadmap]: ./ROADMAP.md

 ## Quick Start

 You can try out BPFContain using [Vagrant](https://www.vagrantup.com/) along with the provided [Vagrantfile](Vagrantfile).
 All you need to do is install Vagrant (along with a virtualization provider like VirtualBox or KVM) and run `vagrant up && vagrant ssh`.
 You can run tests with `vagrant ssh -c "cargo test"`.